OPEC and allies prepare to deepen oil output cuts

-The Organization of the Petroleum Exporting Countries (OPEC) meets on Thursday in Vienna followed by a meeting with Russia and others, a grouping known as OPEC+, on Friday.
+The Organization of the Petroleum Exporting Countries (OPEC) meets on Thursday in Vienna and with Russia and others, a grouping known as OPEC+, on Friday.

+Three OPEC+ sources told Reuters on Thursday the group would discuss increasing current cuts of 1.2 million barrels per day by more than 400,000 bpd.

+The current cuts expire in March and OPEC+ sources and delegates have said the new deal could be extended either to June or until the end of 2020.

+Some sources and OPEC watchers have suggested the overall cut could be closer to 1.8-2.0 million bpd with new cuts and a push for better compliance with targets.

-OPEC+ has curbed supply since 2017 to counter booming output from the United States, which has become the world's biggest producer.
+OPEC+ has curbed supply since 2017 to counter booming output from the United States, which has become the world's biggest producer while also imposing sanctions on Iran and Venezuela to curb their oil exports.

 Next year, rising production in the United States and other non-OPEC countries such as Brazil and Norway threaten to add to the glut.